Skip to Content

 5. Containment

-Next step is to think about how you are going to keep your groundcover and maybe your dog contained in one spot.
+Next step is to think about how you are going to keep your ground cover and maybe your dog contained in one spot.

 There are several options based on your needs.
 If you are looking for more of a dog run then just a potty spot, a simple fence will do.
 In the dog run pictured below, they used wood posts and what appears to be deer netting to enclose the area.